tardis-dev/serum-vial/README.md

 - `side` describes a liquidity taker side

-- `id` field is an unique id constructed by joining taker order id, order size and timestamp (as milliseconds since epoch)
+- `id` field is an unique id constructed by joining fill taker and fill maker order id

 ```ts
 {